assassinodemoscas/assassinodemoscas.github.io/README.md

 ./script/build
 ```

-The content is built in `./docs` so simply open up `./docs/index.html` on your browser thereafter.
+The content is built in `./docs` since this is the default directory used by github pages.
+To run locally simply open
+up `./docs/index.html` on your browser thereafter.

 ## Deploy